buhbz/Red-Team-Learning-Path/readme.md

 - **Level 2 – Scanning & Enumeration**: Port scanners, service detection, and reconnaissance tools
 - *(Future levels will expand into more advanced topics)*

-Each project is contained in its own folder and includes:
+Each project is contained in its own folder and includes source code.
-- Source code
-- A brief explanation of the concept
-- Usage instructions (when applicable)

 ## Notes